-To contribute towards full, efficient and effective implementation of the Animal Welfare Act of 2008 and Vet Act No. 16 and 17.
+To contribute towards full, efficient and effective implementation of the Animal Welfare Act No.19 of 2008, Veterinary Act No. 16 of 2003 and Animal Disease Act No. 17 of 2003.

 Why It Matters

-ASPA is working to promote the enforcement of the Animal Welfare Act (2008) and other supporting legislation such as the Vet Act No. 16 and 17.
+ASPA is working to promote the enforcement of the Animal Welfare Act No. 19 of 2008 and other supporting legislation such as the Veterinary Act No. 16 of 2003 and Animal Disease Act No. 17 of 2003.
 These legislations provide a framework to safeguard and ensure humane treatment of animals.
 They also set forth the tools and structures to guarantee wider community engagement in protecting and enforcing animal rights.

 As noted before there is low interest among the policy makers and law enforcers on issues of animal welfare.
 This also means animal welfare is not prioritized in setting of district plans and budgets therefore more advocacy is needed in this regard.